Supertech 4TTN T Network Electrolytic Capacitors

 The Guided Current 4TTN (T-Network) capacitor originally evolved because DNM Design required reservoirs that behaved only as capacitors, without unwanted effects such as stray resistance, inductance and eddy current generation caused by the presence of two vast conducting surfaces in the circuit.

-DNM Design, in association with SuperTech, developed the Guided Current 4TTN (T-Network) capacitor to minimise these unwanted effects.
-Instead of the single positive and negative terminals found on two terminal capacitors, the Guided Current 4TTN (T-Network) has 2 inputs and 2 outputs.
+The Guided Current 4TTN (T-Network) capacitor is designed to minimise these unwanted effects.
+Instead of the single positive and negative terminals found on two-terminal capacitors, the Guided Current 4TTN (T-Network) has 2 inputs and 2 outputs.

 These extra terminals are connected in a T pattern at the centre and ends of each capacitor plate, guiding the plate current along a controlled path.
 The Guided Current 4TTN (T-Network) design reduces the effect of unwanted resistance and inductance and the technology is combined with slit foil plates to eliminate eddy currents.